DO OPEN HOUSES WORK?

 Open Houses have become increasingly important, as buyers (first-time and repeat), often begin the process of looking for homes independently.
 First time home buyers are largely “digital natives” – millennials who have always had access to the internet.
-They usually begin their home search online, and venture out on weekends to visit properties that hold their interest.
-They tend to engage an agent once they they have narrowed down their search to a few neighborhoods or type of home.
+They usually begin their home search online and venture out on weekends to visit properties that hold their interest.
+They tend to engage an agent once they have narrowed down their search to a few neighborhoods or types of homes.

 Open houses = higher selling price

 Open houses are a critical piece of marketing that brings buyers to your home.
 With the increased exposure of an open house, your home has the potential to sell faster and for a higher price.

 We’ll "kick-off" the sale of your home with an Open House that very first weekend.
 We hold additional open houses on a strategic schedule.
 Frequent open houses are an essential part of our marketing package.
 We ensure that your open house is advertised across the internet (and in print).

 We provide a checklist to help you prepare for the Open House, and we provide staging services to highlight your home’s strengths, downplay its weaknesses and appeal to the greatest possible pool of prospective buyers.

 Open House Prep

 We manage your open house from beginning to end, including staging the home.
 However, there are a few key preparation items you’ll need to manage for your open house.
 Some of these items may seem obvious, but in the busyness of getting ready, it’s easy to overlook some important steps: